M.03.08.13 Emergency separations

 13. A plan must be put in place in collaboration with the mother and whānau to establish ongoing contact with the child.

 14. If the mother is able to resume her parenting responsibilities safety, she may be supported to do so.
-This may include convening a panel to provide multi-disciplinary advice to the prison director.
+This may include convening a panel to provide multi-disciplinary advice to the general manager custodial.

 15. Decision making should include the mother and her nominated support people, with the best interest of the child at the centre of any decisions made.